alan-sanchez/tb3_ros2_tutorials/README.md

 # ROS2 examples

-This repo provides examples to get started on your software development, here are examples of nodes to have the Turtlebot perform simple tasks.
+This repo provides guides to get started on your ROS2 software development.
+Below are examples of nodes to have the Turtlebot perform simple tasks.

 1. [Teleoperate the Turtlebot with a Node](examples/teleoperate_tb3_with_node.md) - Use a python script that sends velocity commands.
 <!-- 2.
 [Filter Laser Scans](example_2.md) - Publish new scan ranges that are directly in front of Stretch.